Dumitru-Daniel-Antoniu/Proving-of-Boyer-Moore-Horspool-algorithm/README.md

 ## Proving of Boyer-Moore-Horspool algorithm

 This is my bachelor thesis, where I implemented and I verified the Boyer-Moore-Horspool algorithm in F*.
 The thesis is divided in the following files: <br />
-1)GlobalData.fst - the file where I described the input data for the algorithm; <br />
+* GlobalData.fst - the file where I described the input data for the algorithm; <br />
 2)ItemIndices.fst - a function for returning a list with the indices where a certain value occurs in a list; <br />
 3)NewOrOld.fst - a function that returns -1 if a character is not in a list, and the last position of the character in the list otherwise; <br />
 4)UpdateBc.fst - a function that makes the bc array for the preprocessing part; <br />